sparkles-dev/ng-router-for-functional-programmers/README.md

 @NgModule({
   /* .. */
   providers: [
-    FooGuard, // <-- a class provider
-    { // --> a factory provider
+    FooGuard, // <-- a class provider for the oop aproach {         // --> a factory provider for the functional way
       provide: BAR_GUARD_TOKEN,
       useFactory: barGuard
     }